gov4git/doc/flashtalk/flashtalk.md

      - real-world governance is an evolution
        - experimentation and iteration with governing logic is the norm
      - large communities (> dunbar) need mechanisms for protecting member rights
-       - users can audit and verify governance history
+       - users must be able to audit and verify governance history
-     - high accessibility, minimal infrastructure
+     - cheap and easy deployment in potentially disconnected, war-torn or fire-walled regions

 ## 2. Software perspective